Cargo Bikes

 Myth: Cargo Bikes Are Heavy and Unwieldy

-One common misconception is that cargo bikes are heavy and difficult to maneuver.
-While it's true that cargo bikes are generally heavier than standard bicycles due to their additional structures, modern designs and advancements in materials have significantly reduced their weight.
-Moreover, cargo bikes are engineered to distribute the weight evenly, allowing for a balanced and stable ride.
+One of the most common misconceptions is that cargo bikes are too heavy to handle easily.
+While they are indeed heavier than regular bicycles, modern innovations in materials and design have significantly reduced their weight.
+Additionally, cargo bikes are engineered for even weight distribution, allowing for a smoother, balanced ride despite the extra load.

 Myth: Cargo Bikes Are Only for Athletes